joepv/joepv.github.io/_posts/2022-02-06-sonos-group-controller.md

 toc: true
 ---

-## TL;DR

-This is the page with documentation how to use the *Sonos Group Controller* Quick App to control your [Sonos System](https://www.sonos.com/) with [Home Center 3](https://www.fibaro.com/en/products/home-center-3/) Lua scenes.
+In this article I show you how to use my *Sonos Group Controller* Quick App to control your [Sonos System](https://www.sonos.com/) with [Home Center 3](https://www.fibaro.com/en/products/home-center-3/) Lua scenes.
 If you know how to install a Quick App you can skip to the [Usage in Lua scenes](#usage-in-lua-scenes) section.

 ## Why I made this Quick App